QuoZer/semantic_covins/README.md

-# Spot COVINS client
+# Semantic COVINS

-This branch aims to prepare the semantic covins project for deployment, including on Spot's hardware.
-It contains all additions of the `semantic` branch, but organizes it better and includes some Spot related code.
-The two `Dockerfile_client` files are intended to be used on (spot) clients.
+This repo contains code developed for a Master's thesis on "Enhancing Collaborative SLAM with semantic information for human-readable mapping" at HUN-REN SZTAKI.
+It is based on the [COVINS](https://github.com/VIS4ROB-lab/covins) project and uses [EfficientVIT](https://github.com/mit-han-lab/efficientvit) for semantic information extraction.
+The project aims to provide a more human-readable map by adding semantic information and performing floorplan extraction.
+Docker containers are prepared for easy deployment on Jetson Xavier NX platform (including Spot's Core I/O module).
 They contain dependencies and sources for the semantic segmentation network, spot wrapper, ORB_SLAM and RealSense.
 The source volume mounting was commented out for ease of deployment on CORE I/O. The arm64 version of the container was more in focus as it is more relevant to the target hardware, therefore the x86 version lacks some CUDA and PyTorch dependencies.
-A new launch file was introduced to start all three components of a client.

-# Semantic COVINS

-## Semantic usage

-See in `docs/Semantic_COVINS.md`
+See more in `docs/Semantic_COVINS.md`

 # TODOs

 Implement:
 - [x] KF counter
 - [x] When optim runs after LC detection--> print